SaschaZeGerman/loginbuddy/README.md

 - Open a browser
   - go to **http://local.loginbuddy.net** and follow the prompts
   - the following screen will display an image saying 'fake' which is the demo provider.
 Just click it ...
+  - the demo takes your through the (simulated) typical authentication/ authorization flow
+  - the response at the end is completely fake but it represents the type of content that can be expected

 That's it!
-The response that is shown is completely fake but it represents the type of content that can be expected.
+In a real life scenario the 'fake' image would be replaced by images of real providers!

 ## Configuring 'real' OpenID Providers